reach-sh/reach-lang/docs/src/trouble/index.md

 * The extension is actively being updated.

-  Sometimes after an update VSCode will need to be restarted in order for syntax highlighting to begin working again.
+  Sometimes after an update, VSCode needs to be restarted in order for syntax highlighting to begin working again.

 ## {#ref-qs-mac-troubleshooting} MacOS troubleshooting